lukka/run-cmake/README.md

       # Install latest CMake and Ninja.
       - uses: lukka/get-cmake@latest
       # Or pin to a specific CMake version:
-      # lukka/get-cmake@v3.21.2
+      # lukka/get-cmake@v3.27

-      # Restore from cache the previously built ports.
-If a "cache miss" occurs,
+      # Setup vcpkg: ensures vcpkg is downloaded and built.
-      # then vcpkg is bootstrapped.
-Since a the vcpkg.json is being used later on
+      # Since vcpkg.json is being used later on to install the packages
-      # to install the packages when `run-cmake` runs, no packages are installed at
+      # when `run-cmake` runs, no packages are installed at this time
-      # this time.
+      # (and vcpkg does not run).
-      - name: Restore artifacts, or setup vcpkg (do not install any package)
+      - name: Setup anew (or from cache) vcpkg (and does not build any package)
-        uses: lukka/run-vcpkg@v10 # Always specify the specific _version_ of the
+        uses: lukka/run-vcpkg@v11 # Always specify the specific _version_ of the
                                   # action you need, `v10` in this case to stay up
-                                  # to date with fixes on the v10 branch.
+                                  # to date with fixes on the v11 branch.
         #with:
           # This is the default location of the directory containing vcpkg sources.
           # Change it to the right location if needed.
           # vcpkgDirectory: '${{ github.workspace }}/vcpkg'

           # If not using a submodule for vcpkg sources, this specifies which commit
           # id must be checkout from a Git repo.
-It must not set if using a submodule
+          # Note: it must not be set if using a Git submodule for vcpkg.
-          # for vcpkg.
           # vcpkgGitCommitId: '${{ matrix.vcpkgCommitId }}'

+          # This is only needed if the command `vcpkg install` must run at this step.
+          # Instead it is highly suggested to let `run-cmake` to run vcpkg later on
+          # using the vcpkg.cmake toolchain.
+The default is `false`.
+          # runVcpkgInstall: true

+          # This is only needed if `runVpkgInstall` is `true`.
-          # This is the glob expression used to locate the vpkg.json and add its
+          # This glob expression used to locate the vcpkg.json and  use
+          # its directory location as `working directory` when running `vcpkg install`.
-          # hash to the cache key.
-Change it to match a single manifest file you want
+          # Change it to match a single manifest file you want to use.
+          # Note: do not use `${{ github.context }}` to compose the value as it
+          # contains backslashes that would be misinterpreted.
+Instead
+          # compose a value relative to the root of the repository using
-          # to use.
+          # `**/path/from/root/of/repo/to/vcpkg.json` to match the desired `vcpkg.json`.
           # vcpkgJsonGlob: '**/vcpkg.json'

-          # This is needed to run `vcpkg install` command (after vcpkg is built) in
-          # the directory where vcpkg.json has been located.
-Default is false,
-          # It is highly suggested to let `run-cmake` to run vcpkg (i.e. `false`)
-          # (i.e. let CMake run `vcpkg install`) using the vcpkg.cmake toolchain.
-          # runVcpkgInstall: true

-      - name: Run CMake consuming CMakePresets.json and vcpkg.json by mean of vcpkg.
+      - name: Run CMake consuming CMakePreset.json and run vcpkg to build packages
         uses: lukka/run-cmake@v10
         with:
           # This is the default path to the CMakeLists.txt along side the